Lipschitz sub-actions for locally maximal hyperbolic sets of a $C^1$ flow: The positive Liv s ic criterion

-The {\it continuous positive Liv\v{s}ic criterion} bellow is a new concept similar to the notion of the discrete positive Liv\v{s}ic criterion introduced in Definition 3.2 of \cite{SuThieullenYu2021}.
+The {\it positive Liv\v{s}ic criterion} below is a new concept similar to the notion of the (discrete) positive Liv\v{s}ic criterion introduced in Definition 3.2 of \cite{SuThieullenYu2021} or the notion of rectifiable orbit introduced in Lemma 1.1 in \cite{Bousch2011}.
 The fact that a Lipschitz function on a locally maximal compact invariant hyperbolic set satisfies the positive Liv\v{s}ic criterion is the key ingredient of the proof of the existence of a Lipschitz subaction (instead of a H\"older subaction as in \cite{LopesThieullen2005}).
-The proof of this criterion is strongly related to a new shadowing lemma in the continuous setting, to the fact that a pseudo orbit (defined in the continuous setting in Definition~\ref{Definition:PeriodicPseudoOrbitFlow}) is shadowed by a true orbit.
+The proof of this criterion is strongly related to a version of the shadowing lemma in the continuous setting, to the fact that a pseudo orbit (defined in the continuous setting in Definition~\ref{Definition:PeriodicPseudoOrbitFlow}) is shadowed by a true orbit.